codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has a bed that you can’t sleep in?
-A river.
+I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. Assembly
+ 1. C#
  2. C++
- 3. ECMAScript
+ 3. Ruby
- 4. C#
+ 4. Objective-C

 <details>
   <summary>Answer</summary>
-  C++
+  Objective-C
 </details>